 Consult the user manual or the manufacturer’s website for more information on how to connect your mobile device to your particular drone.

 Have you ever thought about flying your drone at the beach?
 You might want to read my article: do birds attack drones?

 Both operating systems work properly with drones if you have a device that is not outdated.

 Many people might think that DJI drones were designed and programmed to work better on iPhones.
 While Android users have experience some issues like being unable to stop the radio controller from charging the phone.
 But both kinds of devices are suitable for flying DJI drones.

-Yes, mobile phones with an Android operation system are perfect for flying your drones.
+Yes, mobile phones with an Android operating system are perfect for flying your drones.